Edit Blog Post

 Almost bumped into this bad boy on my snorkel sortie.

 impression.
-He does get bonus points for having an actual drone on board.
+He gets bonus points for having an actual drone on board.

 Message in a Bottle